scalable-react/scalable-react-boilerplate/README.md

 We incorporate an ESLint configuration and follow strictly the [AirBnb JS & JSX style guides](https://github.com/airbnb/javascript).

+# TypeScript Version
+We now have a TypeScript version of this project.
+[See here](https://github.com/RyanCCollins/scalable-react-ts-boilerplate).

 # What is Feature First?
 In most projects and frameworks, files are organized in a File type first fashion.
 For example, your tests exist in a test folder, your styles in a styles folder.
 This boilerplate takes a different approach.